Vin Santo del Chianti Classico DOC 2010

 - Closure type: Natural cork.

-- Allergens: Contains sulfites.
+- Allergens: Contains sulphites.

 - Warning: Consumption of alcoholic beverages during pregnancy, even in small quantities, can have serious consequences for the child's health.